Kaltsoon/data-management-and-databases/slidev/03-introduction-to-sql.md

 ## Constraint violations while inserting data

-- Constraits are checked once a new row if inserted
+- Constraits are checked once a new row if inserted or updated
 - If there are any constraint violations, **the new row won't be inserted**
 - For example if `NOT NULL` constraint of a column is violated, there will be an error